Myndex/SAPC-APCA/README.md

 * Considers Bartleson Breneman surround effects, simultaneous contrast, and local adaptation.
 * Uses S-LAB, (SomersLAB) an L<sup>s</sup> a<sup>s</sup>b<sup>s</sup>-type colorspace for modeling vision and visual impairment perception of emmissive displays and devices.
     * S-LAB is built around the concept of a standard-observer/standard-environment model.
-        * the standard observers for visual acuity are grouped as:
+        * the standard observers for visual acuity (VA) are grouped as:
             * 20/40 and better (near normal),
             * 20/40 through 20/80 (transitional impairment) and
             * 20/80 to 20/200 (Low Vision)
-        * The standard observers for contrast sensitivity are
+        * The standard observers for contrast sensitivity (CSF) are
             * Pelli Robson 2 (normal, 1% threshold)
             * Pelli Robson 1.5 (impiared, 3% threshold)
             * Pelli Robson 1 (Low Vision, 10% threshold)